pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 }
 ```

-If `source db replication privilege checker` and `source db dump privilege checker` errors are in the returned information, check whether unrecognized privileges exits in the `errorMsg` field.
+If `source db replication privilege checker` and `source db dump privilege checker` errors are in the returned information, check whether unrecognized privileges exsit in the `errorMsg` field.
 For example:

 ```
 line 1 column 287 near \"INVOKE LAMBDA ON *.* TO...